 When using AWS S3 buckets as a remote state backend, DynamoDB is used to support this locking mechanism.
 It holds a single boolean attribute named “LockID” that indicates whether the operation on the state file can be performed or not.

-It is fairly easy to configure a remote backend using AWS S3 for any Terraform configuration.
+It is fairly easy to configure remote backends using AWS S3 for any Terraform configuration.
 The steps are summarized below:

-- Create an S3 bucket.
-(If you need help, see our creating S3 bucket with Terraform tutorial).
+If you need help, see our creating S3 bucket with Terraform tutorial.

 The screenshot below shows the S3 bucket created to be used as the Terraform state file storage.
 Please note that it is possible to choose any available name for the bucket.